mokolabs/styler/README.markdown

 Styler is a plugin which makes it easier to include stylesheets in your Rails application.
 That way, you can think less about stylesheet configuration and more about styling.

 Usage
 =====

-To use Styler, just update your layout(s) with this code:
+To use Styler, just update your layouts with this code:

     <head>
     <title>the.rails.ist</title>